Before the Bell: What every Canadian investor needs to know today

 Tech shares looked set for a rough ride Friday after Amazon.com Inc.'s earnings miss sent ripples through world markets overnight.
 Nasdaq futures were down sharply in early going.
 Dow and S&P futures were also lower, pointing to a weak start to the last trading day of the week.
 On Bay Street, futures were also lower with traders looking to earnings from big market players Bombardier Inc. and TransCanada Corp.

-Amazon shares were down nearly 3 per cent in premarket trading after the online retailer posted a 77-per-cent drop in quarterly profit as costs rose.
+Amazon shares were down more than 3 per cent in premarket trading after the online retailer posted a 77-per-cent drop in quarterly profit as costs rose.
 Amazon also warned of a potential operating loss in the current quarter.
 Amazon's results hit world markets with Asian shares pulling back and tech shares in Europe starting Friday down sharply.

 In a note, CMC market analyst Michael Hewson says, despite the overnight decline in share price, the stock is still trading above $1,000 (U.S.) and Amazon's revenue rose 25 per cent in the latest quarter to $38-billion.
 He added the reason for higher costs stemmed from investment in Amazon's Prime Video business.